-Instructors may drop a student whose unexcused absences exceed the equivalent of 1 week of class; instructors should drop a student whose unexcused absences exceed the equivalent of 2 weeks of class; instructors must drop a student whose unexcused absences exceed 3 weeks of class.
+Instructors may drop a student whose unexcused absences exceed the equivalent of 1 week of class of a regular full semester; instructors should drop a student whose unexcused absences exceed the equivalent of 2 weeks of class of a regular full semester; instructors must drop a student whose unexcused absences exceed the equivalent of 3 weeks of class of a regular full semester.
 These need not be consecutive absences.
 Instructors may grant excused absences at their discretion.
 At the instructor's option, tardiness may accumulate as unexcused absences with each tardy counting not more than 1 class hour.

 After the midpoint of the instructional period, instructors may drop a student for excessive absences with a "W" grade.
-Students may drop a class until the deadline published in the appropriate academic calendar.
+Students may drop a class until the deadline published in the appropriate academic calendar as published in the appropriate Schedule of Classes.
 After that date, students who prefer to be dropped with a "W" grade rather than receiving the grade earned must request this from the instructor.
 Otherwise, they may receive a grade of "F" for the course.
-No student may drop a class during the last 2 weeks of the semester.
+No student may drop a class during the last 2 weeks of a regular full semester.